Canon 650D vs Panasonic GH5

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 650D and Panasonic Lumix DC-GH5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GH5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 650D does not offer wifi capability.
+In contrast, the 650D does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH5 (unlike the 650D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.